-2. Entitlement (Best Sources: RTE Act 2009 here & RTE Rules here)
+2. Entitlement (References: RTE Rules here)

-- Midday meal up till 8th (See Mid Day Meal above on page 10) - For free uniform & textbooks for all Girls /Scheduled Caste/Scheduled Tribe children at primary & upper primary level.
-See Section 4(11) of RTE Rules click here - Pre & Post Matric Scholarship schemes for SC, OBC and students with disabilities (here) - Rajeev Gandhi Navodaya Vidyalaya: For the rural poor and talented students Uttarakhand State has introduced free and quality education through These seven residential schools in Dehradun, Champawat, Pitharagarh, Nainital, Pauri Garhwal, Almora, Tehri.(For website click here) - Girl student Assistance Programme (NASP) Rs.
+- Midday meal up till 8th (See Mid Day Meal above on page 10) - For free uniform & textbooks for all children at primary & upper primary level.
+See Section 5 of RTE Rules click here. - Pre and Post Matric Scholarship schemes for SC, OBC and students with disabilities (here) - Girl student Assistance Programme (NASP) Rs.
 3,000/- is deposited in the name of eligible girls as fixed deposit after passing Grade 8 and enrolling in Grade 9.
 The girls are entitled to withdraw the sum along with interest on reaching 18 years and on passing 10th class.
 For more information click here. - Kasturba Gandhi Balika Vidyalaya (KGBV) residential schools with boarding facilities at elementary level for girls.
 75% girls should be from SC, ST, OBC or minority communities and only thereafter, 25% girls from families below poverty line.
 (See list of KGBV's here).